 According to the analysis of the previous year’s maths questions, almost all the questions ranged from easy to moderate level.

 The Maximum number of questions was based on ratio & proportion, and percentage; the questions in algebra were a little tricky.
-Students also said that Maths wasn't very calculative, and about 70% of questions were based on geometry.
+Students also said that NATA exam maths syllabus wasn't very calculative, and about 70% of questions were based on geometry.

 Mathematical Reasoning based questions were asked, and the level of the questions was from class 6th to 10th based on the syllabus.

-Overall, from the past some years the maths section has been very easy and scoring; perform your NATA preparations well and don't leave any topic since everything is pretty basic.
+From the past some years the maths section has been very easy and scoring; perform your NATA preparations well and don't leave any topic since everything is pretty basic.
 You can easily score good marks in this section without wasting much time.
-Do keep in mind to go through and solve as many samples and previous year’s papers in order to understand the type of questions that may come in the exam.
+Do keep in mind to go through and solve as many samples and previous year’s NATA question papers in order to understand the type of questions that may come in the exam.